ffidni/ip-address-tracker/README.md

 1. Clone the repository.
 2. Extract the thing.
 3. Open Command Prompt, and go to the repository's path.
+4. Type npm install in the command prompt (make sure you have node.js installed)
-4. Type npm start in the Command Prompt (make sure you have node.js installed).
+5. Type npm start in the Command Prompt (make sure you have node.js installed).
-5. Open localhost:3000 in your browser.
+6. Open localhost:3000 in your browser.